LaunchCode-Education-Archived/gis-devops-OLD/week01/thursday/README.md

 ---
-title: Week 1 - Wednesday
+title: Week 1 - Day 4
 ---

 [Learning objectives for this module](../../objectives/#thursday)